 Feeling jaded?
 A tour of this group of tiny, nineteenth-century houses is an excellent way to appreciate things we take for granted such as running water, indoor toilets, washing machines, the internet and privacy!

-Escape Live is the new kid on the Birmingham tourist block and it's proving to be a big hit.
+Escape Live is the new kid on the Birmingham attractions block and it’s proving to be a big Birmingham attraction.
 This could be the perfect choice if you fancy having your grey matter challenged while getting mildly hysterical and laughing a lot.